diffplug/spotless/plugin-maven/README.md

 ## Does Spotless support incremental builds in Eclipse?

 Spotless comes with [m2e](https://eclipse.dev/m2e/) support.
-However by default its execution is skipped by default in incremental builds.
+However, by default its execution is skipped in incremental builds as most developers want to fix all issues in one go via explicit `mvn spotless:apply` prior to raising a PR and don't want to be bothered with Spotless issues during working on the source code in the IDE.
 To enable it use the following parameter

 ```
 <configuration>